majidseifi/JobSeeker/README.md

 ## Features

-- Scrapes jobs from Indeed and LinkedIn daily
+- Scrapes jobs from Indeed and LinkedIn daily using 4 parallel searches (Software Developer + Web Developer on both platforms)
+- Filters out senior and backend positions automatically
-- Removes duplicates to save on API costs (26-69% savings)
+- Removes duplicates and jobs older than 7 days to save on API costs
 - AI scores jobs 0-10 based on resume fit, salary, remote work, and benefits
 - Recommends which resume version to use (supports 4 versions)
 - Auto-generates cover letters for high-scoring jobs (>5/10)
 - Stores all data in Google Sheets with application tracking
+- Email notifications when new jobs are found

 ## How It Works